catamphetamine/react-styling/README.md

         // notice the ampersand character here:
         // this feature is called a "modifier" class
-        // (see the explanation of this term below) &current
+        // (see the "Modifiers" section of this document below) &current
           color            : #ffffff
           background-color : #000000